crytic/ethdam/README.md

 ## Registration process

-Registration is optional, but we can help you better if you know about your team.
+Registration is optional, but we can help you better if we know about your team.

 To register, send a DM on discord to `josselin_trailofbits` with the team name and the members list (ex: github username + discord usernames).